Meachamp/gm_8bit/README.md

 # gm_8bit
 A module for manipulating voice data in Garry's Mod.
-Currently it is in the early stages of prototyping, and many things may be subject to change.

 # What does it do?
 gm_8bit is designed to be a starting point for any kind of voice stream manipulation you might want to do on a Garry's Mod server (or any source engine server, with a bit of adjustment).